Jude the Apostle: Tradition and legend

 Tradition holds that Jude preached the Gospel in Judea, Samaria, Idumaea, Syria, Mesopotamia and Libya.
-He is also said to have visited Beirut and Edessa, though the emissary of the latter mission is also identified as Thaddeus of Edessa, Addai, one of the Seventy.
-The 14th-century writer Nicephorus Callistus makes Jude the bridegroom at the wedding at Cana.
-The legend reports that Jude was born into a Jewish family in Paneas, a town in Galilee later rebuilt during the Roman period and renamed Caesarea Philippi.
+He is also said to have visited Beirut and Edessa, though the emissary of the latter mission is also identified as Addai of Edessa, one of the seventy disciples.
+The 14th-century writer Nikephoros Kallistos Xanthopoulos makes Jude the bridegroom at the wedding at Cana.
+The legend reports that Jude was born into a Jewish family in Paneas, a town in the Galilee later rebuilt during the Roman period and renamed Caesarea Philippi.
 (Note: However, Philostorgius, the 5th-century Arian Christian historian, says in his Historia Ecclesiastica: "The district of Paneas was formerly called Dan.
 But in the course of time it came to be called Caesarea Philippi, and later still, when the heathen erected in it a statue of the God Pan, its name was changed to Paneas.")

 In all probability, he spoke both Greek and Aramaic, like almost all of his contemporaries in that area, and was a farmer by trade.
-According to the legend, Jude was son of Clopas and Mary of Clopas, sister of the Virgin Mary.
+According to the legend, Jude was the son of Clopas and Mary of Clopas, sister of Mary, mother of Jesus.

-Although Saint Gregory the Illuminator is credited as the "Apostle to the Armenians", when he baptized King Tiridates III of Armenia in 301, converting the Armenians, the Apostles Jude and Bartholomew are traditionally believed to have been the first to bring Christianity to Armenia, and are therefore venerated as the patron saints of the Armenian Apostolic Church.
-Linked to this tradition is the Saint Thaddeus Monastery (now in northern Iran) and Saint Bartholomew Monastery (now in southeastern Turkey) which were both constructed in what was then Armenia.
+Although Gregory the Illuminator is credited as the "Apostle to the Armenians", when he baptized King Tiridates III of Armenia in 301, converting the Armenians, the Apostles Jude and Bartholomew are traditionally believed to have been the first to bring Christianity to Armenia, and are therefore venerated as the patron saints of the Armenian Apostolic Church.
+Linked to this tradition is the Monastery of Saint Thaddeus (now in northern Iran) and Saint Bartholomew Monastery (now in southeastern Turkey), which were both constructed in what was then Armenia.